Home of SMYO Soccer, SMYO Flag Football and the SMYO Baseball MUSTANGS!

 We offer a Smoking Area next to the dumpsters in the parking area.

-at the playground.
-Remember, our wooded areas surrounding the fields have dangers such as snakes, ticks, poison
+Remember, our wooded areas surrounding the fields have dangers such as snakes, ticks, poison oak and ivy.

 If you would like more information about SMYO Soccer, click the links on the left under Soccer.